 While most of the study in DR-submodular optimization is for monotone objectives \citep{hassani2017gradient,fazel2023fast,chen2018online,zhang2022stochastic}, the non-monotone objective plays an important role in many applications such as price optimization, social networks recommendation, and budget allocation \citep{ito2016large,gu2023profit,alon2012optimizing}.
 In this work, we study non-monotone DR-submodular maximization over down-closed convex sets, which remains particularly challenging.
 Down-closed domains include box constraints, knapsack polytopes, and intersections of matroids, and arise naturally in resource allocation and coverage problems.
 In this regime, even the best approximation ratio for online optimization remains open \citep{buchbinder2024constrained}, while the best achievable approximation rate is $1/e$ \citep{thang2021online,zhang2023online,pedramfar2023unified}.
 Further, for this regime, existing projection-free methods either require multiple oracle queries per round or only achieve suboptimal regret rates such as $O(T^{2/3})$ \cite{pedramfar2024unified}, and essentially no results were known for adaptive or dynamic regret.

-Recent work in \citet{pedramfar2024linear} introduced the notion of \emph{linearizable} function classes and showed how such a structure enables a generic reduction from online linear optimization to a wide family of non-convex problems, including several DR-submodular settings.
+Recent work in \citep{pedramfar2024linear} introduced the notion of \emph{linearizable} function classes and showed how such a structure enables a generic reduction from online linear optimization to a wide family of non-convex problems, including several DR-submodular settings.
 While powerful, these results does not cover the non-monotone down-closed case with efficient query complexity and $\CO(T^{1/2})$regret.
 In this paper, we close this gap by establishing a new structural characterization for online non-monotone DR-submodular maximization over down-closed convex sets.
 Our main technical contribution is to show that this class is \emph{$1/e$-linearizable} under a carefully designed exponential reparametrization and surrogate potential.